-Like the comic arc it’s based on, The Death of Superman introduces Doomsday, one of Supes’ biggest enemies, to the world and concludes with the legendary battle to the death of two nigh-invulnerable beings from Krypton.
+Like the comic arc it’s based on, The Death of Superman introduces one of Supes’ biggest enemies, Doomsday to the world and concludes with the legendary battle to the death of two nigh-invulnerable beings from Krypton.
 The animated feature also spends a good deal of time with Superman before his “final” brawl, effectively raising the stakes and making us care more about the big blue boy scout.
 I think this was a necessary step because the DCAMU’s Superman wasn’t as likable as his previous incarnations at first.
-Instead of the brash and arrogant version we saw in Justice League: War, we get to see the classic, kind, and altruistic side of The Man of Steel this time.
+Instead of the brash and arrogant version we saw in Justice League: War, we get to see the classic, kind, and altruistic side of the Man of Steel this time.
 His relationships with the Justice League, Lois Lane, and even random citizens he had saved are also highlighted, which makes seeing them break down as they watch the titular demise even more impactful.

 Now, I as much as I appreciated that build-up, I do think The Death of Superman could have used a little less.
 Not only that, but the whole subplot with Lex Luthor (played by Rainn Wilson, whose voice just doesn’t work with the character) felt hollow, and almost all of the scenes featuring other soon-to-be-supers felt like padding just to make it longer and set up the next films.

 With all said and done, The Death of Superman is worth watching for any DC fan.
-The retelling of the landmark story packs some of the biggest physical and emotional punches in any DC film to date, animated or live-action.
+The retelling of the landmark story packs some of the biggest literal and emotional punches in any DC film to date, animated or live-action.